Cybersecurity best practices for businesses

 Changing passwords regularly and using multifactor ID

 Securelink cited 80% of hacking-related breaches are still tied to passwords in 2019, based on Verizon Data Breach 2019 Report.
-According to the Keeper Security and Ponemon Institute Report, 65% of SMEs do not enforce their password policies.
+According to the Keeper Security and Ponemon Institute Report, 40% of companies were attacked involving the compromise of employees’ passwords.
 In fact, regardless of any preparation, an employee will make a security mistake at some point.
 Using a multi-factor identification setting on most major networks and email is simple to do and provides an extra layer of protection.

 Company requirements and expectations regarding IT security should be clearly stated in employment contracts and the various SLAs (Service Level Agreements) and SOPs your company might have.